-In a further 350m, with a wood ahead and Pondtail Road on your left, turn half-right through a wooden side gate to go along the edge of the open area, with trees on your left.
-In the far corner go through another side gate to re-enter Fleet Pond Nature Reserve.
+In a further 350m, with a wood ahead and Pondtail Road on your left, fork right through a wooden side gate to go along the edge of the scrubland, with the wood on your left.
+At the far end go through another side gate to re-enter Fleet Pond Nature Reserve.

 Go across your outward route and follow the path alongside the stream.
 In 350m either turn right across a footbridge, or detour ahead to Sandy Bay and rejoin the main path a little further ahead.
 Continue along the perimeter path around the eastern and northern sides of Fleet Pond to reach the station, with possible detours to the nearby Station pub or the Heron on the Lake on the small northern part of Fleet Pond.

 Go straight ahead onto the broad woodland path running alongside Gelvert Stream, crossing over your outward route and now back on the blue waymarked route.
 In 350m the suggested route is to turn right to cross the stream on a wooden footbridge and continue on a broad path.

-- The path eventually swings right and crosses the stream on another footbridge, coming out into a small open area with a view across the pond from the water's edge.
+- The path eventually swings right and crosses the stream on another footbridge, coming out into a small open area with a view across Fleet Pond from the water's edge.

 - The broad path soon swings right to cross another stream, then passes an information panel about Sandy Hill Copse.
 You could remain on this long straight path, but 75m beyond the panel the suggested route is to veer right up a short slope onto a slightly raised route through the trees, staying on the blue and yellow routes.

-Keep alongside a low wooden fence on your left, roughly parallel to the straight path and heading NW.
-Keep ahead through a picnic area, where you leave the blue and yellow routes (which turn right towards the Nature Reserve's car park) and join the shorter red route.
+- Continue alongside a low wooden fence on your left, roughly parallel to the straight path and heading NW.
+Keep ahead through a picnic area, leaving the blue and yellow routes and joining the shorter red route.
 The woodland path gradually approaches the railway line and you swing left in front of it, in a small grove containing more information panels.

-Follow the perimeter path between Fleet Pond and the railway8, soon with the station's long car park on your right.
-You could go up one of the sets of steps and cut through the car park to the station, but it is nicer to stay on the perimeter path.
-Eventually you retrace a short stretch of your outward route to the gap on the right where you can cut across the station forecourt.
+Follow the perimeter path between Fleet Pond and the railway?, soon with the station's long car park on your right.
+You could go up one of the sets of steps and cut through it to the station, but it is nicer to stay on the perimeter path.
+Eventually you retrace a short stretch of your outward route and come to a gap on the right into the station forecourt.

-Continue along the tarmac path to a roundabout.
+- Continue along the tarmac path to a roundabout.
 The pub is off to the right on the far side, so cross the main road with great care and go through the pub's car park.